Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 = WIP 4.6.5 =
 - Reworked the main cart function to use a class instead of PHP session.
 This is part of a series of improvements that we are making to the plugin.
 - Optimized the saving of the cart to the order post meta.
+- The custom field values are saved to the order post meta instead of session.
+- Although the upgrade is designed to be seamless and compatible with older versions, significant changes have been made in this version.
+Therefore, it is advisable to back up your site before proceeding with the upgrade.

 = 4.6.4 =
 - The CSV export now directly streams the CSV file to the browser so you can save/download the exported orders data directly to your PC.